 Islam and Christianity have both been exploited by vicious and blood-thirsty rulers for most of their respective histories.
 Islamic terrorism might simply be another incarnation of this trend.

-Since it was Jews carrying out terrorism and genocide, rather than whites, those who carried out these atrocities are celebrated as heroes, rather than being universally condemned for the Jewish replicas of the Nazis that they are.
-The Jewish Lenin, inspired by the Jewish Marx, supported by his mostly Jewish Bolsheviks, was responsible for starting the process of murdering 11 million innocent Christian men, women and children, which was completed by Stalin.
+- The Jewish Lenin, inspired by the Jewish Marx, supported by his mostly Jewish Bolsheviks, was responsible for starting the process of murdering 11 million innocent Christian men, women and children, which was completed by Stalin.
 Imagine if Marx and Lenin had been Christian fundamentalists who had murdered 11 million Jews.
 But since it was Jews who did it, it never happened.
 Christian whites must be made to feel guilty about the Nazis every day of their lives, just as Jewish leftists in Western universities shamelessly continue their staunch support for their beloved Jewish Hitler, Lenin.

 - Dr. Salah Abdul Fattah al-Khalidi, Sayyid Qutb min al-Milaad ila al-Istishhad (“Sayyid Qutb from Birth to Martyrdom”), 1994, Second Edition, Daar al-Qalam.